Dec 31, 2015

 Sweet Potato Pie with ***OMG*** Chia-Oat Crust

 Okay so I was going to save this recipe for my 2016 holiday dessert cookbook, buuuuuut…..
 I just couldn’t keep it from you.
 Not for another whole YEAR!!!
 Not because of the pie, though it’s REALLY good on its own (check out that sexy color), but because of this fantabulous CRUST that I created!
+(2017 note: recipe book is still not done, but hang tight… working on a huge volume of ALL of my recipes!)
 I’m always looking for new and fun ways to use those gorgeous little chia seeds because, let’s face it, nothing can really compare to their stellar nutritional profile.
 And I was also getting tired of my 2-Ingredient Pie Crust because I am cutting way back on my fat intake and that’s just pure almonds.
 So… ta-da!
 Here is a much lower in fat, delicious, whole-food crust, loaded with chia seeds—and it tastes like an oatmeal cookie.

 Consider it my New Year’s present to you. 🙂